Emp5r0R/Secure-The-Throne/content/posts/1741345035294-Forest-Writeup(HTB)/index.md

 user:[mark] rid:[0x47f]
 user:[santi] rid:[0x480]
 ```
-- Copied the users into a file
+- As I got the users now I copied all the users into a file.
+So that I can enumerate further with it.
 ```
 ❯ cat users.txt
 Administrator